minghsu0107/License-Manager/README.md

 # License Manager (windows)

-This license manager implements an authorization mechanism for a projector controller application so that an unser can only access the application when connected with a specific projector and using a specific pc.
+This license manager implements an authorization mechanism for a projector controller application so that an unser can access the application only when using a specific pc.
+The user must enter an authenticated license every time when accessing the application.

 ## Process ##